Aaron-Akhtar/AkhtarWall/README.md

 # AkhtarWall
-AkhtarWall provides Layer-4 DDOS Mitigation, at the Software Level, utilizing the following software:
+AkhtarWall provides Layer-4 DDOS Mitigation (UDP only (for now)), at the Software Level, utilizing the following software:

  - (REQUIRED DEPENDENCY) TCPDUMP -> in order to read incoming traffic from target network interface.
  - (REQUIRED DEPENDENCY) IPTABLES -> in order to drop deemed malicious traffic.